-Simplified Measurement Date for Defined Benefit Plan Assets and Obligations policy election to measure defined benefit plan assets and obligations as of the end of the month closest to their fiscal year end (i.e., on an alternative measurement date).
+In April 2015, the FASB issued ASU No. 2015-04, Practical Expedient for the Measurement Date of an Employer's Defined Benefit Obligation and Plan Assets ("ASU 2015-04").
+Upon adoption, ASU 2015-04 will allow employers with fiscal year ends that do not coincide with a calendar month end to make an accounting policy election to measure defined benefit plan assets and obligations as of the end of the month closest to their fiscal year end (i.e., on an alternative measurement date).
 An employer that makes this election must consistently apply the practical expedient from year to year and to all of its defined benefit plans.
 The Company adopted the provisions of ASU 2015-04 at the beginning of fiscal 2016 and the Company does not expect the adoption to have a material impact on the Company's benefit plans or the Company's results of operations, financial condition, or cash flows.